ARahimiQuant/pyfedwatch/README.md

   </br>
 </div>

-# Welcome to the Python Implementation of CME FedWatch Tool!
+# A Python Implementation of the CME FedWatch Tool Methodology

 <div align="center">
     <br>